 This drawing is the property of the Architect and may not be reproduced or used without the express consent of the Architect.
-The Contractor is responsible for checking and verifying all levels and dimensions and shall report all discrepancies to the Architect and obtain clarification prior to commencing work.
+The Contractor is responsible for checking and verifying all levels and dimensions and shall report all discrepancies to the Architect and obtain clarification prior to obtain clarification prior to commencing work.